Logo Image for Writing Support

 Definitions

-Definitions See the glossary definition are important in academic writing.
+Definitions are important in academic writing.
 As a writer you often need to define certain terms in order to be clear about the subject you are addressing or to distinguish terms from other similar ones.
 As a student you may be required to write definitions to demonstrate your understanding of a particular topic or issue.
-Adjectives are often used in definition to narrow down the scope of a general or broad term (especially shell nouns See the glossary definition such as process, system, idea, problem, approach etc.).
+Adjectives are often used in definition to narrow down the scope of a general or broad term (especially shell nouns such as process, system, idea, problem, approach etc.).

 Example